lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 [Fable's github page](https://github.com/fable-compiler) also houses two frameworks: [Fable Elmish](https://github.com/fable-compiler/fable-elmish) and [Fable Arch](http://fable.io/fable-arch/).
 Even though Elmish sounded like the one I would be more familiar with because of the previous Elm experience, I chose Arch because it has better documentation - or at least a clear list of sample apps :)

-To use it, just install like any npm library:
+To use it, just install it like any npm library:

 ```bash
 $ npm install --save fable-arch